LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

       - 3b.
 Git Bash (also set as Terminal in RStudio) with git commands
         like:
     <!-- end list -->
-    ``` r
-    git branch -a       # I prefer to check which branch is checked out
-    git add "."
+        git branch -a       # I prefer to check which branch is checked out git add "."
         git commit -m "tested: package workflowrsubdirs"
         git push origin master
-    ```
       - 3c.
 Functions of package `workflowr` like:
     <!-- end list -->
-    ``` r
         workflowr::wflow_git_commit(c("docs/subPages1--testPrint1.html", "docs/subPages2--testPrint2.html"),
-                                "tested: package workflowrsubdirs with workflowr", all = TRUE)
-    workflowr::wflow_use_github("LearnUseZone", "workflowrSubfolders")  # usually choose a default option which is 2
-    workflowr::wflow_git_push()  # use your credentials to push your changes to checked out branch.
+                                    "tested: package workflowrsubdirs with workflowr", all = TRUE) workflowr::wflow_use_github("LearnUseZone", "workflowrSubfolders")  # usually choose a default option which is 2 workflowr::wflow_git_push()  # use your credentials to push your changes to checked out branch.
-    ```

 ## Additional notes